Alice Roosevelt Longworth

-Alice Lee Roosevelt Longworth (February 12, 1884 – February 20, 1980) was an American writer and socialite.
-She was the eldest child of U.S. president Theodore Roosevelt and his only child with his first wife, Alice Hathaway Lee Roosevelt.
-Longworth led an unconventional and controversial life.
-Her marriage to Representative Nicholas Longworth III, a Republican Party leader and the 38th speaker of the U.S. House of Representatives, was shaky, and her only child, Paulina, was from her affair with Senator William Borah.
+Alice Lee Roosevelt Longworth (February 12, 1884 – February 20, 1980) was an American writer, political activist, and socialite.
+She was the eldest child of United States president Theodore Roosevelt and his only child with his first wife, Alice.
+She played a prominent role in his presidency from 1901 to 1909 and was a prominent critic of her third cousin, Franklin Delano Roosevelt, during his presidency from 1933 to 1945.
+As a leading Washington, D.C. socialite for most of her life, she met with sixteen sitting presidents of the United States (Note: Grover Cleveland, Benjamin Harrison, William McKinley, her father Theodore Roosevelt, William Howard Taft, Woodrow Wilson, Warren G. Harding, Calvin Coolidge, Herbert Hoover, her cousin Franklin D. Roosevelt, Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard Nixon, and Gerald Ford.
+Some sources erroneously count seventeen, either because they list Grover Cleveland twice for his two nonconsecutive presidencies from 1885 to 1889 and 1893 to 1897 or because she met Ronald Reagan early in his political career, prior to his presidency.) and is widely thought to be the person who met the most sitting presidents in history.

-Alice met 16 U.S. Presidents during her life: Grover Cleveland, Benjamin Harrison, William McKinley, her father Theodore Roosevelt, William Howard Taft, Woodrow Wilson, Warren G. Harding, Calvin Coolidge, Herbert Hoover, her cousin Franklin D. Roosevelt, Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard Nixon, and Gerald Ford.
-She is widely thought to be the person who met the most serving U.S. Presidents in history.
+Longworth led an unconventional and controversial life during and after her time in the White House.
+Her marriage to House speaker Nicholas Longworth was tense, and her only child, Paulina, was born from an affair with Idaho senator William Borah.
+Remaining active in Washington society until shortly before her death at the age of 96, she was the last surviving child of Theodore Roosevelt and the longest-lived child of any United States president.